 Uganda!
 A country of rolling green hills, misty valleys and craggy mountains.
 Where lions stalk their prey through grasslands, hippos soak lazily in the shallows, and mountain gorillas move purposefully though tangled forests.
 Where the calm waters of Lake Victoria transform into the thundering rapids of the River Nile as it makes its way across Africa.

 Less well-known, less-well travelled, but no less enchanting than its East African neighbours, Uganda is a country of surprises and highlights.
 But you already know that, otherwise you wouldn’t be reading this blog.
-You’re here because you’re thinking of going – or perhaps you’ve already booked your trip – and you want to know what are the top tourist attractions in Uganda.
+You’re here because you’re thinking of going – or perhaps you’ve already booked your trip – and you want to know what are the top things to do in Uganda.
 Well you’ve absolutely come to the right place.

 If you follow this blog you’ll know I spent four months living and working in Uganda, so I got to know the country pretty well.
 During that time I took the opportunity to visit as many of the tourist attractions in Uganda as possible, and at the end of the trip I did a big two-week Uganda adventure, taking in all of the country’s main highlights.